Al-Haqel

-Al-Haqel (الحقل, also known as Bujaq) is a village in northern Syria, administratively part of the Aleppo Governorate, located northeast of Aleppo and south of district center Ayn al-Arab.
+Al-Haqel (الحقل, also known as Bujaq) is a village in northern Syria, administratively part of the Aleppo Governorate, located northeast of Aleppo and south of district center Kobani.

 Geography

 Situated along the western banks of the Euphrates River, nearby localities include Sarrin to the north, Ras al-Ayn Qibli to the northeast.
 According to the Syria Central Bureau of Statistics (CBS), al-Haqel had a population of 2,054 in the 2004 census.